m1ck2/hg-sip/sphinx/command_line.rst

     Docstrings will be automatically generated that describe the signature of all functions, methods and constructors.

-.. cmdoption:: -p <MODULE>

-    The name of the :directive:`%ConsolidatedModule` which will contain the wrapper code for this component module.

 .. cmdoption:: -P

     By default SIP generates code to provide access to protected C++ functions